Zamiell/babies-mod/README.md

 A lot of the babies will make you quite powerful, which can remove the difficulty of a normal Isaac run.
 Instead, challenge yourself to beat the game as fast as possible!
 (This mod was deliberately designed for speedrunning and racing other people.)

+## Open Broadcaster Software (OBS) Integration

+If you use the [Rebirth Item Tracker](https://github.com/Rchardon/RebirthItemTracker), the baby name and description will be written to the "mod_text.txt" file, which is located next to "Rebirth Item Tracker.exe".
+You can use Open Broadcaster Software (OBS) to capture this text file in order to easily show the current baby to your live stream on Twitch/YouTube.

 ## Other Tidbits

 - In the vanilla game, there are 71 babies that grant special abilities (28 from Rebirth, 28 babies from Afterbirth, 4 from Afterbirth+, and 11 from Repentance).
 Of these, every single one was redesigned to be more interesting (except for Psy Baby & Sucky Baby).